george24601/interview/coding/set11.md

 Problem C
 ---------
-Considering a server that should ignore requests older than 1 second, create a structure to handle this behavior and give its complexity.
-Use any language you want.
+Design copy-on-write string class
+	e.g. stringclass s("abc");
+	stringclass s1 = s; // no copy
+	s = "bcd"; // copy

 Problem D
 --------
 how to keep track of the sum in a sliding window for the data that are on disk rather than memory